-&lt;sup>75See S Iglesias Sánchez, 'A Citizenship Right to Stay?
-The Right Not to Move in a Union Based on Free Movement' in Kochenov (ed) (n 13) 371; A Tryfonidou, 'Reverse Discrimination in Purely Internal Situations: An Incongruity in a Citizens' Europe' 35 (2008) Legal Issues of Economic Integration 43; M van den Brink, 'A Typology of Reverse Discrimination in EU Citizenship Law 2 (2023) European Law Open 57.

-&lt;sup>76See in this sense A Somek, 'Europe: Political not Cosmopolitan' 20 (2014) European Law Journal 142; JHH Weiler, 'Van Gend en Loos: The Individual as Subject and Object and the Dilemma of European Legitimacy' 12 (2014) International Journal of Constitutional Law 94.
+Note of See S Iglesias Sánchez, 'A Citizenship Right to Stay?
+The Right Not to Move in a Union Based on Free Movement' in Kochenov (ed) (n 13), 371; A Tryfonidou, 'Reverse Discrimination in Purely Internal Situations: An Incongruity in a Citizens' Europe' 35 (2008) Legal Issues of Economic Integration 43; M van den Brink, 'A Typology of Reverse Discrimination in EU Citizenship Law 2 (2023) European Law Open 57.
+See in this sense A Somek, 'Europe: Political not Cosmopolitan' 20 (2014) European Law Journal 142; J.H.H.
+Weiler, 'Van Gend en Loos: The Individual as Subject and Object and the Dilemma of European Legitimacy' 12 (2014) International Journal of communitarian and liberal nationalist perspective in the debate across philosophy and political theory on whether borders should be open or closed: whether from a redistributive or democratic perspective, free movement, in loosening the bonds of national belonging, ultimately threatens national communities in their efforts at self-determination.
+79

-&lt;sup>77For an overview of the argument in this sense, see Ypi (n 22) 13-14.
+77 For an overview of the argument in this sense, see Ypi (n 22) 13-14.

-&lt;sup>78In this sense, AJ Menéndez, 'Which Citizenship?
+78 In this sense, Agustín José Menéndez, 'Which Citizenship?
 Whose Europe? - The Many Paradoxes of European Citizenship' 15 (2014) German Law Journal 907; M Everson, 'A Citizenship in Movement' 15 (2014) German Law Journal 965.